 The Application Process

-You will need the following items for application.
-Read below for further explanation.
+You will need the following items for the application.
+Read below for further explanation:

 - Hafnayah (referral) from your family doctor or pediatrician

-- Questionnaire from your teacher or ganenet (note: there are different forms for different ages)
+- Questionnaire from your child’s ganenet or teacher (note: there are different forms for different ages)

 - Questionnaire for the parent

-- Eye exam (can be done by any kupat cholim eye doctor).
-Be sure to tell your eye doctor what you need the exam for.
+- Eye exam (if concerns relate to motor issues).
+The exam can be done by any kupat cholim eye doctor.
+Be sure to tell the doctor the purpose of the exam.

-- Hearing test (if concern centers around language issues)
+- Hearing test (if concerns relate to language issues)

 Referral from your doctor:

-Make an appointment at your pediatrician and specify that you are coming to fill out the form for Hitpachut Hayeled.
-The doctor will ask you questions regarding your child’s development and you will leave the doctor’s office with a hafnayah for Hitpatchut Hayeled.
-At this time you can ask the doctor for a referral for a hearing test and the secretary for a hitchayvut (payment for the medical procedure) for the hearing test.
+Make an appointment at your pediatrician and specify that it is for a referral for Hitpachut Hayeled.
+The doctor will ask you questions about your child’s development and issue a hafnayah (referral).
+At this time, request a referral for a hearing test and ask the secretary for a hitchayvut (payment authorization) for the test.
 The hitchayvut may have an expiration date.

 Questionnaire forms:

-You can receive the necessary questionnaire forms from our office (through pick-up, fax or email) or at your local kupat cholim branch.
-Make sure to follow up with the ganenet or teacher so that the forms are completed as soon as possible in order to start the application process.
+You can obtain the necessary forms from Chaim V’Chessed (by fax or email), at your local kupat cholim branch or online.
+Follow up with the ganenet or teacher to ensure the forms are completed as soon as possible.

 Hearing test:

-Contact your kupat cholim or Chaim V’Chessed to verify where you can do a hearing test.
+Contact your kupat cholim or Chaim V’Chessed for a list of places where hearing tests can be done.

-When you finish getting all the paperwork together, make copies for your records.
+Once you have gathered all the paperwork together, make copies for your records.

-If you have any other documents that are pertinent to your child’s development or issues of concern, such as reports from a neurologist, orthopedist, psychologist or another professional, include it in the packet with an explanatory note.
+If you have any additional documents relevant to your child’s development – such as reports from a neurologist, orthopedist, psychologist or another professional – include them with a short explanatory note.

-As a parent, it is up to you to advocate for your child and make sure that the process is done as quickly as possible.
+As a parent, it is up to you to advocate for your child and make sure that the process is done as quickly as possible in order for your child to receive the necessary assistance.

 The Evaluation and Therapy Process

-Once the evaluation is complete, you will be notified as to whether your child was approved for therapy and what services he is entitled to.
-If you don’t receive a written report within two weeks, with specific recommendations, call Hitpatchut Hayeled or the clinic where the evaluation was done.
-After you are approved for services, you can choose where to receive the therapy — either at Hitpatchut Hayeled, a snif (branch) of Hitpatchut Hayeled, or at a machon hesder (cooperating clinic/service provider).
+Once the evaluation is complete, you will be informed whether your child is approved for therapy and which services they are entitled to.
+If you do not receive a written report within two weeks, contact Hitpatchut Hayeled or the clinic where the evaluation took place.

-Contact your individual Hitpatchut Hayeled for a complete listing of locations that offer therapy.
+Contact your specific Hitpatchut Hayeled office for a full list of available therapy locations.

 Optimal Educational Placements

-During the evaluation process, or once your child begins to receive services, the professionals may suggest looking into a different educational setting for your child.
-Young children, between the ages of three and six, can especially benefit greatly from a modified educational setting for a few years to help them resolve issues and acquire skills to assist in future learning.
-There are both Hebrew- and Yiddish-speaking placements.
+During the evaluation process or after your child begins therapy, professionals may recommend a different educational setting.
+Children ages three to six can benefit significantly from a modified setting to resolve issues and build foundational skills.
+There are placements in both Hebrew and Yiddish.

-For guidance on the placement process in a special education program, contact your child’s current ganenet/teacher/school advisor, or Chaim V’chessed.
+For help navigating the special education placement process, contact your child’s current ganenet/teacher/school advisor or Chaim V’Chessed.